Avantika Bawa

 Avantika Bawa (born 1973) is an Indian American artist, curator, and professor of art.
 Bawa is a multidisciplinary artist who works primarily in site-specific installation, video, printmaking, and drawing.
 She is the recipient of the 2018 Crow's Shadow Institute of the Arts Golden Spot Residency Award, the Hallie Ford Fellowship in the Visual Arts, and the Oregon Arts Commission Joan Shipley Award.

 Education

 Bawa has an MFA in painting from the School of the Art Institute of Chicago and a BFA from the Maharaja Sayajirao University.

 Career

-Bawa is an associate professor of art at Washington State University Vancouver, and serves on the board of the Oregon Arts Commission.
+Bawa is a professor of Fine Art at Washington State University Vancouver, and serves on the board of the Oregon Arts Commission.
 She has had solo exhibitions at the Portland Art Museum in Portland, Oregon, Suyama Space in Seattle; Saltworks Gallery in Atlanta; Disjecta Contemporary Arts Center in Portland, Oregon; and Gallery Maskara in Mumbai, India.

 Bawa is also one of the founders of Drain - A Journal of Contemporary Art and Culture, an online journal that explores creative perspectives on contemporary culture.
 In 2019, she was commissioned to make a game day poster for the Portland Trail Blazers January 9 game against the Chicago Bulls.